pyvista/pyvista/doc/index.rst

 4. Wait acceptance by transifex pyvista translation maintainers.
 5. (After acceptance) Translate on transifex.
 6. You can host the translated document in `GitHub Pages`_ by creating `GitHub repository`.
-7. Translation is backuped in `pyvista-doc-translations`.
+7. Translation is backed up in `pyvista-doc-translations`_.

 Details can be found here: https://docs.transifex.com/getting-started-1/translators